Skip to main content

 Accept the lower speed if you are shopping anyway

 Even at 50 kW, you gain about 50 km of range every 10 minutes.
-If the charging is free and you are shopping for 30 minutes, that is still 150 km of free range.
+If you are shopping for 30 minutes, that is still a meaningful top-up.

 App needed for troubleshooting but not normally required